davdar/maam/writeup/paper.markdown

 CM α₁⇄γ₁ AM α₂⇄γ₂ AM⸢fi⸣
 ``````````````````````````````````````````````````
 `\end{proposition}`{.raw}
-The first Galois connection `CM α₁⇄γ₁ AM` is justified by the Galois
+The first Galois connection `CM α₁⇄γ₁ AM` is justified piecewise by the Galois
 connections between `CVal α⇄γ AVal` and `CTime α⇄γ ATime`.
 The second Galois
-connection `AM α₂⇄γ₂ AM⸢fi⸣` is justified by calculation over their definitions.
+connection `AM α₂⇄γ₂ AM⸢fi⸣` is justified by calculation over their
-We aim to recover this proof more easily through compositional components in
+definitions.
+We aim to recover this proof more easily through compositional
-Section \ref{a-compositional-monadic-framework}.
+components in Section \ref{a-compositional-monadic-framework}.

 `\begin{corollary}`{.raw}
 `````align````````````````````````````````````````